-- o the potential health implications of the compounds that will be released to the environment from the proposed operation in relation to exposure limits established to prevent acute and chronic adverse effects on human health; - o the anticipated effects on human health related to the potential contamination of country foods; - the potential to increase human exposure to contaminants from changes to water quality and drinking water consumption, air quality and soil quality, including: - a. geographical/hydrological linkage between private / community drinking water supplies and the project; - b. effects on private / community drinking water supplies under operational and accidental spill scenarios; - c. the capacity of existing community drinking water supply treatment facilities to handle contaminant loads.
+- o the potential health implications of the compounds that will be released to the environment from the proposed operation in relation to exposure limits established to prevent acute and chronic adverse effects on human health; - o the anticipated effects on human health related to the potential contamination of country foods; - the potential to increase human exposure to contaminants from changes to water quality and drinking water consumption, air quality and soil quality, including: - a. geographical/hydrological linkage between private / community drinking water supplies and the project; - b. effects on private / community drinking water supplies under operational and accidental spill scenarios.